 Chatuchak Weekend Market also called JJ or Jatujak by locals is one of the largest markets in the world with 10.000 shops selling a massive variety of products from all parts of Thailand and beyond.
 The market attracts 200,000 visitors every weekend of which 30% are foreign tourists.
-It’s located in the Mo Chit area of the city next to Chatuchak Park and handily next to BTS Mo Chit and MRT Chatuchak Park stations.
+It’s in the Mo Chit area of the city next to Chatuchak Park and handily next to BTS Mo Chit and MRT Chatuchak Park stations.

 Section 1 – Amulets, books, collectibles, food shops, cafés.

 2 to 4 – Collectibles, home décor, paintings, terracotta.

 5 to 6 – Clothes, adornments, miscellaneous products.

 7 to 9 – Antiques, furniture, ceramics, handicrafts.